cdot65/paloaltonetworks-automation-examples/containers/cdss_certificate_remediation/README.md

 ### Production Deployment

-For production deployment, you'll need to create a `production` directory in the `.envs` folder and add the following files:
+For production deployment, you'll need to create a `.production` directory in the `.envs` folder and add the following files:

 #### .envs/.production/.django
 ```